What are the limitations of a study?

-Every study has limitations.
-Study limitations can exist due to constraints on research design or methodology, and these factors may impact the findings of your study.
-However, many researchers are reluctant to discuss the limitations of their study in their papers, feeling that bringing up limitations may undermine its research value in the eyes of readers and reviewers.
+The limitations of a study are its flaws or shortcomings.
+Study limitations can exist due to constraints on research design, methodology, materials, etc., and these factors may impact the findings of your study.
+However, researchers are often reluctant to discuss the limitations of their study in their papers, feeling that bringing up limitations may undermine its research value in the eyes of readers and reviewers.

 In spite of the impact it might have (and perhaps because of it) you should clearly acknowledge any limitations in your research paper in order to show readers—whether journal editors, other researchers, or the general public—that you are aware of these limitations and to explain how they affect the conclusions that can be drawn from the research.

-In this article, we provide some guidelines for writing about research limitations, show examples of some frequently seen limitations, and recommended techniques for presenting this information.
-And after you have finished drafting and revising your research paper manuscript, you still might want to follow this up with academic editing before submitting to your work to your target journal.
+In this article, we provide some guidelines for writing about research limitations, show examples of some frequently seen study limitations, and recommend techniques for presenting this information.
+And after you have finished drafting and have received manuscript editing for your work, you still might want to follow this up with academic editing before submitting your work to your target journal.

-Why do I need to include limitations in my research paper?
+Why do I need to include limitations of research in my paper?

-Where should I put the limitations in my paper?
+Where should I put the limitations of the study in my paper?

 Some limitations might be evident to researchers before the start of the study, while others might become clear while you are conducting the research.
-Whether these limitations are anticipated or not, and whether they are due to research design or to methodology, they should be clearly identified and discussed in the Discussion section–the final section of your paper.
-More specifically, try to place study limitations near the beginning of this section, after you have touted some of the strengths of your methodology.
-Discussing your limitations before deeply analyzing your research findings will qualify these findings and help readers understand how they can be applied to future research.
+Whether these limitations are anticipated or not, and whether they are due to research design or to methodology, they should be clearly identified and discussed in the discussion section—the final section of your paper.
+Most journals now require you to include a discussion of potential limitations of your work, and many journals now ask you to place this “limitations section” at the very end of your article.

-There are several reasons why study limitations might exist.
-But two main categories of limitations are those that result from the methodology and those that result from issues with the researcher(s).
+There are several reasons why limitations of research might exist.
+The two main categories of limitations are those that result from the methodology and those that result from issues with the researcher(s).

-Limitations due to methodological problems can be addressed by clearly and directly identifying the potential problem and suggesting ways in which this could have been addressed—and SHOULD be addressed in future studies.
-The following are some major potential methodological issues that can impact the conclusions researchers can draw from the research:
+Limitations of research due to methodological problems can be addressed by clearly and directly identifying the potential problem and suggesting ways in which this could have been addressed—and SHOULD be addressed in future studies.
+The following are some major potential methodological issues that can impact the conclusions researchers can draw from the research.

-When conducting a study, it is important to have a sufficient sample size in order to conclude a valid research result.
+When conducting a study, it is important to have a sufficient sample size in order to draw valid conclusions.
 The larger the sample, the more precise your results will be.
-If your sample size is too small, it will be difficult to identify significant relationships from the data.
+If your sample size is too small, it will be difficult to identify significant relationships in the data.

 Normally, statistical tests require a larger sample size to ensure that the sample is considered representative of a population and that the statistical result can be generalized to a larger population.
-It is a good idea to understand how to choose an appropriate sample size before you conduct your research by using scientific calculation tools.
+It is a good idea to understand how to choose an appropriate sample size before you conduct your research by using scientific calculation tools—in fact, many journals now require such estimation to be included in every manuscript that is sent out for review.

 Lack of previous research studies on the topic